paulio/paulmarsh/content/posts/unity-editor-tight-loops.md

 }
 ```

-It's doesn't requite a lot of changes.
+It's doesn't require a lot of changes.
 Now we have non-blocking Editor code that can easily be cancelled.
 Yay.

 NB You can raise a canceled exception rather than just return, depends how you want the caller to handle the cancellation.
 ## Back to EditorCoroutineUtility